GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/node-js-demo.md

 ### Example Application

-In this section, we will create a quick start demo and showcase the core code to collect host metrics and send them to Greptime.
+In this section, we will create a quick start demo and showcase the core code to collect host metrics and send them to GreptimeDB.
 The demo is based on [OTLP/HTTP](https://opentelemetry.io/).
-For reference, you can obtain the entire demo on [Github](https://github.com/GreptimeCloudStarters/quick-start-node-js).
+For reference, you can obtain the entire demo on [GitHub](https://github.com/GreptimeCloudStarters/quick-start-node-js).

 To begin, create a new directory named `quick-start-node-js` to host our project.
 Then set up an empty `package.json` in a new directory: